wenrou77/restaurant_list/README.md

 ## Description

 This is a website created by node.js Express.
-You can find restaurants by name or category.
+- Search restaurants by name or category.
+- Add a restaurant
+- Check details of a restaurant
+- Browse all restaurants
+- Modify a restaurant information
+- Delete a restaurant from list

 ### Executing program